-A gift, is the voluntary transfer of cash, tangible things and property from one person, referred as the donor or grantor to another, referred as the done or grantee.
+A gift is the voluntary transfer of cash, tangible things and property from one person, referred as the donor or grantor to another, referred as the done or grantee.
 Giving a gift to your friends and Family while you’re living can be the best way to decrease the amount of your property for Inheritance Tax purposes and benefit your loved ones with Gifts Tax and Exemptions from Inheritance Tax immediately.

 Transfers that qualify as a gift are a usually exempt from various tax laws and gifts can usually be made to persons or to qualified entities, for example to a registered charity.
 Usually, there are three types of ways that a gift can be transferred:

 As a normal understanding of gifts, it is a gesture of love and as a citizen of a free country one should be able to gift anything, either in cash or kind to the person of his or her choice.
 However, this is not the case and one need to understand what and how much he or she can gift without having any tax implication on it.
 Whether you are giving gifts in order to offer them a helping hand to get them onto the property ladder or to provide an income boost, there are inheritance tax implications to it which you should consider.
 Gift tax is a tax applied to an individual giving anything of value to another person and for something to be considered as a gift, the receiving party i.e. the done cannot pay the giver, i.e. the donor full value for the gift but may pay an amount less than its full value and normally it is the giver of the gift who is required to pay the gift tax.